greenboxal/doggohub/changelogs/archive.md

 - Add notice about huge push over http to unicorn config
 - File action in satellites uses default 30 seconds timeout instead of old 10 seconds one
 - Overall performance improvements
-- Skip init script check on omnibus-gitlab
+- Skip init script check on omnibus-doggohub
 - Be more selective when killing stray Sidekiqs
 - Check LDAP user filter during sign-in
 - Remove wall feature (no data loss - you can take it from database)